Randy Robitaille: Playing career

 Robitaille first attracted notice playing for the Ottawa Jr. Senators of the CJHL.
-While not drafted by an NHL team, he was, on the basis of his offensive totals, offered a scholarship at Miami University.
+While not drafted by an NHL team, he was offered a scholarship at Miami University on the basis of his offensive totals.
 After two solid seasons at Miami, he was signed by the Boston Bruins of the NHL on March 17, 1997.
 After playing one game straight out of college, he played the next two seasons for the Bruins' AHL affiliate, the Providence Bruins, while playing a few games for the Bruins in between.
-He even helped Providence to their first Calder Cup win in 1998–99 while winning the Les Cunningham Award as the league's MVP.
+He also helped Providence to their first Calder Cup win in 1998–99 while winning the Les Cunningham Award as the league's MVP.

 On June 25, 1999, the Bruins traded Robitaille to the Atlanta Thrashers for Peter Ferraro.
 His stay in Atlanta did not last long as they quickly traded him to the Nashville Predators for Denny Lambert on August 16, 1999.
 While in Nashville, he played mainly in the NHL, only having a few brief stints with the Milwaukee Admirals.
 In fact, he spent a whole season in the NHL during the 1999–2000 NHL season, a career first.
 However, following the 2000–01 NHL season, the Predators chose not to re-sign him.

 The Los Angeles Kings signed him as a free agent on July 7, 2001.
 Midway through that season, he was claimed by the Pittsburgh Penguins off waivers on January 4, 2002.
-Although he played in Pittsburgh for two seasons, he would never play one complete season in the city, as they traded him to the New York Islanders on March 9, 2003 for a draft pick.
+Although he played in Pittsburgh for two seasons, he would never play one complete season in the city, as they traded him to the New York Islanders on March 9, 2003, for a draft pick.
 He completed the season for the Islanders, they chose not to re-sign him, so he became an unrestricted free agent for the first time.
 On August 12, 2003, he signed a contract that returned him to the Atlanta Thrashers.